ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 usermod -a -G sudo username
 ```

-## Installing your ARK Node
+## Installing your Ark Node
-We're now ready to begin installing ARK.
+We're now ready to begin installing Ark.
 The initial install may take awhile
 and at times appear to not be doing anything.
 Please have patience and let the process
 finish.

-### Switch to the ARK user
+### Switch to the Ark user
-While installing ARK, we should use the ARK user that we created above.
+While installing Ark, we should use the Ark user that we created above.
 To switch to it, run

 ```
 sudo su - ark
 ```
-### Download ARK Commander
+### Download Ark Commander

 ```
 wget https://ark.io/ARKcommander.sh
 ```

-### Make ARK Commander Executable
+### Make Ark Commander Executable
 Next we need to make the file we just downloaded executable by our user.
 ```
 chmod +x ARKcommander.sh
 ```

-### Run ARK Commander
+### Run Ark Commander
-Now we'll run the file we just downloaded and begin our ARK Node installation.
+Now we'll run the file we just downloaded and begin our Ark Node installation.
 ```
 ./ARKcommander.sh
 ```
 #### Sudo Password
-ARK Commander is then going to ask you for your `sudo` password.
+Ark Commander is then going to ask you for your `sudo` password.
 This is
 the password you used to login to the user account with.
 Enter your password
 and press enter.

 ![ark_commander_login](./assets/setup/ark_commander_login.png)

 #### System Updates and Prerequisites
-The first time you run ARK Commander it is going to update your system and make sure
+The first time you run Ark Commander it is going to update your system and make sure
 you have the latest updates to required dependencies.

 ![ark_commander_login](./assets/setup/update_ark_commander.png)